Four reasons why Protestants wanted to Reform the Catholic Church—but the Pope refused

 - Paul and Peter started the Church of Rome.

 - Linus was Rome’s first Bishop, according to Irenaeus of Lyon.
 [See rise and fall of Rome]

 - Delegating responsibilities is not the same as apostolic succession.

 3. The Bible should be read by ordinary people

 The church banned reading or possessing the Latin Vulgate unless you are a cleric.
 John Wycliffe was first to translate the Bible from Latin into English in 1382, so ordinary people can read the Bible.

 English scholar William Tyndale’s Bible was the first English translation to work directly from Greek, Hebrew texts, older than the Latin Vulgate.
 The King James Version is about 76 to 83% of Tyndale’s words.
 He was burned to the stake in 1536, only three copies of his translation survived.

 4. Salvation is by faith alone

 What is Indulgence?
-Intended as a reward for piety, good deeds, but eventually sold to fill the coffers.
-In 1517 Pope Leo X offered indulgences to those who contributed alms towards the rebuilding of St. Peter’s Basilica.
-Indulgences offered to pardon sins committed, but also bestow license for future transgressions as well.
+Intended as a reward for piety, good deeds but eventually sold to fill the coffers.
+In 1517 Pope Leo X offered indulgences to those who contributed alms for the rebuilding of St. Peter’s Basilica.
+It’s was offered to pardon sins but also bestow license for future transgressions as well.
 [J.H.
 Merle d’Aubigne]